Creating Your Own Utopia: A Personal and Professional Development Workshop

 The Other Slavery Listening Session, Southeastern Museum Conference

-This session, hosted by the pan-Smithsonian initiative Our Shared Future: Reckoning Within Our Racial Past, will highlight ongoing work of the National Museum of American Indian (NMAI) in collaboration with the Smithsonian Latino Center (SLC) and the National Museum of the African American History and Culture (NMAAHC).
+This session, hosted by the pan-Smithsonian initiative Our Shared Future: Reckoning Within Our Racial Past, highlighted ongoing work of the National Museum of American Indian (NMAI) in collaboration with the Smithsonian Latino Center (SLC) and the National Museum of the African American History and Culture (NMAAHC).
 In September 2021, the museums and center hosted an inaugural event in what they hope will be an ongoing annual event/series.
 The Other Slavery examines this topic from the perspective of addressing regional historical practices of enslaving Indigenous people—from the Southwest to the West to the Southeast and North.
-In addition to the series, this session will also highlight the work of NMAI in producing educational products for educators.
-This moderated conversation will feature NMAI’s national education initiative, Native Knowledge 360ᵒ , highlighting its newest lesson on the Impact of the Gold Rush on Native Americans of California which addresses genocide, as well as share a future project, California Missions History and Legacy of Indigenous Slavery.
-Conversants will share how this developing program engages scholars, tribal leaders, and educators to produce these online resources for middle and high school students and educators.
+In addition to the series, this session featured the work of NMAI in producing educational products for educators.
+This moderated conversation featured NMAI’s national education initiative, Native Knowledge 360ᵒ , highlighting its newest lesson on the Impact of the Gold Rush on Native Americans of California which addresses genocide, as well as share a future project, California Missions History and Legacy of Indigenous Slavery.
+Conversants shared how this developing program engages scholars, tribal leaders, and educators to produce these online resources for middle and high school students and educators.

 NMAfA + Johannesburg: The Demonstration